WildFiresUA is a system detect forest fires, analyze their development, and model the emissions emitted

 pic map

-Our mission was clear: to develop a comprehensive system capable of monitoring, analyzing, and predicting regional air pollution resulting from landscape fires in Ukraine.
+Our mission is to develop a comprehensive WildfiresUA system capable of monitoring, modeling the evolution of fires, and analyzing and forecasting regional air pollution caused by wildfires in Ukraine.

-This marked the inception of our journey towards creating a monitoring and analysis system for forest fires in Ukraine.
+This is how the journey to create a forest fire monitoring and analysis system in Ukraine began.

-It's crucial to comprehend that large-scale fires pose a significant threat to human life and health, even in regions distant from the fire zone, as smoke can spread over tens of kilometers and beyond.
+It is important to understand that large-scale fires pose a great threat to human life and health, even in regions far from the fire zone itself, as smoke can sometimes spread for tens of kilometers or more.

-The system uses AI to detect fires using cameras that can be installed on tall telecommunications towers and other structures, and then supplements it with satellite data to pinpoint the fire and analyze the area of the fire.
+The system uses AI to detect fires with cameras that can be installed on tall telecommunications towers and other structures, and then supplements this with satellite data to more accurately determine the source of the fire.

 Satellite based detection